open-horizon/kubearmor-integration/README.md

 # KubeArmor security for Open Horizon workloads/agent

-KubeArmor is a runtime security engine that can protect k8s-orchestrated, or pure containerized workloads as well as VM/Bare-Metal based worloads.
-Open Horizon deploys the edge workloads in either containerized mode or in k8s orchestrated mode.
+KubeArmor is a runtime security engine that can protect k8s-orchestrated, or pure containerized workloads as well as VM/Bare-Metal based workloads.
+Open Horizon deploys the edge workloads in either containerized mode or k8s orchestrated mode.
 The Open Horizon Edge Agent operates directly on the host as a systemd process.

 <p align="center"><img src="resources/imgs/OH-edge-kubearmor.png" width="768"></p>

-KubeArmor running on edge node provides visibility and protection for all the processes, file or network operation in the containers as well as those running directly on the host.
+KubeArmor running on the edge node provides visibility and protection for all the processes, files, or network operations in the containers as well as those running directly on the host.

 **Observability:** KubeArmor can provide container-aware observability information about the operations happening:
 1) from Agent node to Management Hub (and vice-versa)
 2) between the containers and the agent edge node
 3) inside the containers running on the Agent node

-**Enforcement:** KubeArmor can be used to apply security postures at the kernel-level (using LSMs like AppArmor, BPF-LSM).
+**Enforcement:** KubeArmor can be used to apply security postures at the kernel level (using LSMs like AppArmor, BPF-LSM).
 It can protect both the host and workloads running on it by enforcing either some predefined security policies or automatically generated least permissive security policies (using Discovery Engine).

 KubeArmor already supports k8s-orchestrated workloads and provides[ KVMService](https://github.com/kubearmor/kvm-service) that allows orchestrating security policies to VMs for non-k8s environments.
 With v0.5.5 release, KubeArmor now supports standalone un-orchestrated containers.
 KubeArmor in this mode supports both enforcement and observability of the host and the containers running on it.